ederson-souza/Udacity-Capstone-Project/Proposal.md

 In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail. -->

-Randomly predicting with equal probability that whether or not a click results in a download with absolute certainty yields a ROC-AUC score of 0.3893 on the test dataset.
+Randomly predicting with 10% probability that whether or not a customer will make a transaction yields a AUC score of ~ 0.50 on the submission.
+This is equivalent to guess that all customers will not make the transaction.

 ### Evaluation Metrics
 <!-- _(approx. 1-2 paragraphs)_

 In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
 The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
 Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms). -->

-A model in this competition is graded based on the area-under-the-ROC-curve score between the predicted class probability and the observed target, measured on the test data.
-Since the test data is not labelled, grading is done by uploading the file containing the download probability of each click in the test data to Kaggle.
+A model in this competition is evaluated on AUC (Area Under the ROC Curve) between the predicted probability and the observed target, measured on the test data.
+Since the test data is not labeled, grading is done by uploading the file containing the probability of a customer making a transaction to Kaggle.

 ### Project Design
 <!-- _(approx. 1 page)_

 In this final section, summarize a theoretical workflow for approaching a solution given the problem.
 Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
 The workflow and discussion that you provide should align with the qualities of the previous sections.
 Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
 The discussion should clearly outline your intended workflow of the capstone project. -->

-* **Programming language:** Python 3.6
+* **Programming language:** Python 3.7
 * **Library:** Pandas, Numpy, Scikit-learn, XGBoost
 * **Workflow:**
   * Establish basic statistics and understanding of the dataset; perform basic cleaning and processing if needed.
   * Train a base classification model on the given data as-is to gauge the performance.
-  * Devise new features based on the given features; some intuitions: what day of the week the click was registered, what time of day, is it a holiday or is there any social event going on, how often a specific user or IP address invokes a click, etc.
   * Fine tune the model's hyperparameters.
   * Perform training.

 ### Prospects

-The sheer size of the given data (over 180 million rows of data, ~7.3GB) will no doubt pose a challenge to both the data processing and training steps.
-Having to upload the test prediction in order to assess performance at every round will also be a hurdle since the process will take a lot of time.
+I think that with all the learning far, I may have the ability to obtain a good result in this task.
+I think the biggest challenge will be the feature engineering because there is no explanation what so ever about the features and they are meaningless numbers.

 -----------